perkygva/CatalogApp/README.md

 If you're the owner, you can also delete items and categories.

 From the main page, you can access everything.
-- Use navbar to add new categories and items.
+- Use the navbar to add new categories and items.
 - Clicking on a category gives you the category item list and category edit options.
 - Clicking on an item gives you the item description and item editing page.

 ### Authorization
 Authorization is only required to edit categories and items, being only the creator of them can actually edit them.
 In case of a category, this is more complicated, and only the administrator should have the right to change it.
 But in this case, only the owner can change it, which should affect only the single item and not all items under the same category.

 ### References